AnderssonDennis/docker-idea-ALJD/README.md

   && nginx -g "daemon off;"

 These commands:
-  -delete the reeal Nginx root folder
+  first:  delete the reeal Nginx root folder
-  -make a symblic link which pointing to our owrk dir -replace port 80 with our port in the config file -start Nginx
+  Then:  make a symblic link which pointing to our owrk dir
+  Then:  replace port 80 with our port in the config file
+  Then:  start Nginx